 - Opens hip joints

 Contraindications and Cautions

-- Lower-back problems: Avoid the full forward bend
+- If you suffer from lower-back problems: Avoid the full forward bend.